8 min read

 Disease control – vaccination

-This chapter explains how to manage the health and safety risk of disease, particularly COVID-19, by mandating vaccination among your workforce.
+This chapter explains how to manage the health and safety risk of disease by promoting vaccination among your workforce.

 Managing the risk of spreading disease in the workplace

-You have a general duty to, so far as reasonably practicable, eliminate or reduce the risk of disease or viruses, including COVID-19, in the workplace.
+You have a general duty to, so far as reasonably practicable, eliminate or reduce the risk of disease or viruses in the workplace.

-Vaccination is an effective way to minimise the risk of spreading diseases and viruses, and in the case of COVID-19, lessening the chance of suffering severe symptoms that may cause loss of life.
-As such, enforcing mandatory vaccinations for workers is a high order risk control measure against COVID-19.
+Vaccination is an effective way to minimise the risk of spreading diseases and viruses, as was demonstrated with COVID-19.
+Vaccination lessens the chance of suffering severe symptoms that may cause significant injury or in some cases, loss of life.
+As such, promoting vaccinations for workers is a high-order risk control measure against highly infectious and dangerous viruses.

-Important: To make vaccination mandatory in your business, you will need to implement a mandatory vaccination policy.
+Important: To make vaccination mandatory in your business, you will be required to implement a mandatory vaccination policy.

 When deciding whether to make vaccination mandatory, you should consider the effectiveness and practicality of other risk control measures, such as: